CrunchyData/crunchy-katacoda/postgresql-devel/basics/basicdatatype/02-text.md

 (We'll look at the `serial` type in the next step.)

+The `n` in `char(n)` and `varchar(n)` must be a positive integer, and represents the maximum number of characters in the string.
+More than the maximum will cause an error when attempting to save, unless the excess characters are spaces.

+If the `n` isn't specified for `char`, it is interpreted as `char(1)`.
+If the `n` isn't specified for `varchar` it will store strings of any length (as does `text`).

+For `char`, the string is padded up to n characters if the length is shorter than n.
+For `varchar`, strings shorter than n are stored as is.

 ### Add text values to a table

 Let's try adding a few rows of values: